 As Soviet troops approach, SS units begin the final evacuation of prisoners from the Auschwitz camp complex, marching them on foot toward the interior of the German Reich.
 These forced evacuations come to be called “death marches.”

 The SS begins the final evacuation of the Stutthof concentration camp.

 Soviet troops liberate Auschwitz, finding approximately 7,000 prisoners left behind in the main camp and its subcamps.

-The 70th tank brigade of the Soviet Army liberates the Gross-Rosen concentration camp.
+The 70th motorized infantry brigade of the Soviet Army liberates Gross-Rosen concentration camp.

 Soviet troops accept the surrender of the last German and Hungarian units fighting in encircled Budapest, Hungary.

 US troops cross the Rhine River at Remagen, Germany, leaving no more natural barriers blocking the advance into central Germany.